 I liked Pop Century for it’s fun theme and its budget friendly.
 Of course prices vary per reservation date, but this resort seems to be only slightly more expensive than the All-Stars.

 We also visited Caribbean Beach, but it’s easy to get lost!
 This resort has a relaxing island vibe and it is very spread out over a lot of property.
-This may be a problem if you have someone in your party with mobility issues are a lot of small children: the walk back to your room after a long day at the parks may have you wishing for a room closer to the lobby.
+This may be a problem if you have someone in your party with mobility issues or have small children with you: the walk back to your room after a long day at the parks may have you wishing for a room closer to the lobby.
 It’s something to consider when planning your trip!

 All Disney resorts have access to “Magical Express,” which is a pickup and drop off service to and from the hotels to Orlando International Airport.
 The time can vary, as the bus makes stops at each hotel, but it was convenient.